 For many women with addiction, matters of the heart are the heart of the matter.
 The basic answer to “what’s the matter?”, it turns out, is a wounded heart.
 If we just look at the outer effects of addiction, we see disorder and dysregulation of the magnitude that has the power to disrupt organic, natural ways of relating with others.
 In other words, addiction impairs the heart’s ability to connect with others.

 It seemed to turn us into more lovable people, or maybe made the others seem more loving.
 It was an illusion, however, because at the same time that the addiction gave us a short-term experience of bliss by hijacking our own store of pleasure neurotransmitters and spending them all at once on us, it was actually depleting us and creating dependency.

-In addition to our focus on compassion, acceptance, and understanding, at Villa Kali Ma we have a weekly Love & Relationships Group to help us look at our relationship patterns in more detail.
+In addition to our focus on compassion, acceptance, and understanding, at Villa Kali Ma, we have a weekly couples group therapy and relationship counseling program to help us look at our relationship patterns in more detail.
 The purpose of the group is to help us adjust and align ourselves so that our hearts work again – so that the natural in and outflow of love happens as easily as breath.
-What’s in the way of being able to give and receive unconditional love?
+What is in the way of being able to give and receive unconditional love?

-As we continue to recover, we gradually fill the hole in our soul with a genuine Source of nourishing, soothing love, the love that the one Life we are all part of has for all parts of itself.
-When our hearts are reopened enough, the natural in- and outflow of Life’s love for us happens naturally.
-Then we don’t need to look at others as food for our hungry hearts.
+As we continue to recover, we gradually fill the hole in our soul with a genuine source of nourishing, soothing love, the love that life has for all parts of itself.
+When our hearts are reopened enough, the in and outflow of life’s love for us happens naturally.
+Then we do not need to look at others as food for our hungry hearts.
 Instead, we practice giving, knowing that we will always receive, if not right in this moment, then in another one.
 Once reconnected to our own source of true love, we relax, trusting that we will never again have to go too long without love.